Sandman2127/sandman2127.github.io/_posts/design/2020-11-01-8_Bit_Computer.md

 <h3><strong>An 8 Bit Breadboard Computer</strong></h3>
 <h4>Building in stages</h4>
 When attacking a big problem I always appreciate following the reductionist mindset.
-Generally, the simple thought of building a computer from wires and IC's sounds completely mental.
-However if we break the problem of a computer into parts, i.e. sets of simpler problems, solve all those, and integrate them together, building a computer is no harder than building anything else.
-I'm just lucky I had the experience and resources to do it.
+Generally, the simple thought of building a computer from just wires and IC's seems completely mental.
+However, if we break the problem of assembling a working computer into parts, i.e. sets of simpler problems.
+Then all we have to do is solve all those, and bring them together.
+From that perspective building a computer is no harder than building anything else.
+It simply requires resources, experience and a lot of patience.
 <h4>The Long Term Memory of an 8 bit computer</h4>

 <h4>The Short Term Memory of an 8 bit computer</h4>